nickyiliwang0000/h/programming-fundamentals/objects.md

 > There's also a (new in ES6) data type called Symbol but it's used mostly in library creation and you won't see it much.

 We've seen numbers, strings, booleans, and `undefined` when working with variables.
-Now we're gonna talk about _objects_!
+(These are sometimes known as [_primitives_](https://developer.mozilla.org/en-US/docs/Glossary/Primitive).)Now we're gonna talk about _objects_!

 Objects are incredibly useful for storing paired and grouped data in JavaScript.
 You can think of them as containers.
 Inside the container are properties, which are composed of **key-value pairs**.
 Each property contains a name (i.e. a key) and a value which can be referenced directly.

 ![Diagram of key value pairs as properties in an object](https://hychalknotes.s3.amazonaws.com/objects.png)

 Another way to think about JavaScript objects is to compare them to real-life objects.
 An apple is an **object** and it has **properties** like colour, size, sugar content, etc.